22f3000586/chatapp/README.md

 ### Project Structure

-(Since I don't have the file structure, this is a placeholder.
-You can fill this in.)
 - **`backend/`**: Contains the server-side code.
 - **`frontend/`**: Contains the React application.
 - **`server.js`**: The main entry point for the backend.